lightninglabs/pool/docs/faq.md

 Buyers and sellers of channels should expect service charges of 5-25 basis points each.

+A one time payment of 1000 satoshi is also required to obtain an [LSAT](https://lsat.tech) token to communicate with the auction server.
+That token currently does not expire and can therefore be used indefinitely.

 ### Who pays the on-chain fees?

 When the channel is opened, the cost of opening the channel is split between the